-- a.
-Sharking- defined as intentionally trying to distract your opponent which can include trying to intimidate opponent either verbally or through gesture. - b.
+a.
+Sharking- defined as intentionally trying to distract your opponent which can include trying to intimidate opponent either verbally or through gesture.

+b.
 Player's Chair- players are required to be seated in a designated player's chair during the opponent's turn at the table.
-At the end of an inning, the outgoing player should go directly to the chair and remain there until the incoming player's inning has ended. - c.
-Intimidation- defined as the act of threatening a player, spectator, referee, or anyone verbally or through gesture. - d.
+At the end of an inning, the outgoing player should go directly to the chair and remain there until the incoming player's inning has ended.

+c.
+Intimidation- defined as the act of threatening a player, spectator, referee, or anyone verbally or through gesture.

+d.
 Mouthing Off- players are expected to be quiet when opponent is playing.
-Any derogatory comments to a player, referee, spectator, or anyone is a violation. - e.
+Any derogatory comments to a player, referee, spectator, or anyone is a violation.

+e.
+Coaching- players are allowed to have one "cornerman" for coaching and support.
+However, discussions with the "cornerman" should not be disruptive to the opponent while shooting.
+Cornermen must adhere to the player dress code.
+Once a player has left his seat to start his inning he may not get coaching from the cornerman or anyone else.
+Players should be aware that excessive coaching or discussion with the cornerman could put the player in jeopardy of a slow-play penalty.

+f.
 Dumping- defined as fixing the outcome of the game.
-Can result in instant disqualification from tournament. - f.
-Any action deemed, by a referee or Director, unbecoming a sportsperson. - g.
+Can result in instant disqualification from tournament and/or suspension or loss of Tour Card.

+g.
+Any action deemed, by a referee or Director, unbecoming a sportsperson.

+h.
 Players are required to call fouls on themselves when they know that they have committed a foul.